Skip to main content

 #

 The Switch component is introduced in this challenge.
 The switch only outputs the input when the enable signal is active.
-This is useful when combining multiple outputs to avoid conflicts.
+This is useful when combining multiple outputs to avoid conflicts, or when data is fed out of one module potentially back to itself.

 #

-For the Byte OR challenge, perform a bitwise OR operation on all 8 bits of two inputs.
-Split the bytes using a splitter, perform the OR operation on each bit, and then use a maker to reconstruct the output.
+For the Byte NAND challenge, perform a bitwise NAND operation on all 8 bits of two inputs.
+Split the bytes using a splitter, perform the NAND operation on each respective bit, and then use a maker to reconstruct the output.

 Byte NOT